Mello46514/SCALEFACTOR-GMTK2024/README.md

-if you wannna steal code or mod the game, you can!
+if you wannna (borrow) code or mod the game, you can!